 Professor Janusz Wawrowski

 She is the winner of many competitions.
 At the age of 18, she won the "Let's Remember Osiecka" Vocal Competition.
-During the last year, she won 9 first prizes at the national and international competitions, including: Grand Prix "Sabała's Fiddle" for the best instrumentalist at the International Festival of Highlander Folklore, and the "Dziadońka's Bow" Honorary Award.
+Throughout the last year, she won 10 first prizes at national and international competitions, including: Grand Prix "Sabała's Fiddle" for the best instrumentalist at the International Festival of Highlander Folklore, and the "Dziadońka's Bow" Honorary Award.
 She was a recipient of a scholarship from the Minister of Culture and National Heritage.
-In 2023, she was awarded the honorary title of „Wierchowa Orlica” (Mountain Eagle).
+In 2023, she was awarded the honorary title of "Wierchowa Orlica" (Mountain Eagle).